We are an apostolate for the promotion of prayer, love for and adoration of Jesus in the most Blessed Sacrament.

 Our apostolate of Eucharistic adoration promotes faithful education, belief in and loving devotion to the Real Presence of Christ.

 Our apostolic efforts and resources are theologically and morally sound.
 Our ministry assists parishes, dioceses and communities in conformity with the teaching of the Church and in obedience to the bishops and clergy, for the building up of the Body of Christ.
+We were ecclesiastically commissioned to be a center for the promotion of adoration.

 The Eucharist is “the source and summit of the Church’s life and mission.”
 Eucharistic spirituality “embraces the whole of life” (Pope Benedict XVI, Sacramentum Caritatis, 77-78).